ogru/DGSA/README.md

 # DGSA

 This package implements the distance based generalized sensitivity analysis method (DGSA).
-For more information about the method please read:
+For more information about the method please consider:

 >Fenwick, Darryl, Céline Scheidt, and Jef Caers.
 "Quantifying asymmetric parameter interactions in sensitivity analysis: Application to reservoir modeling."
 Mathematical